davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

+Note in the implemenation above, the node running the code is itself included in the `App.nodeIds()` list, which means it always sends `onCandidate` and `onVote` messages to itself via the network in addition to informing its peers.
+I did it this way mostly to save on space so the code would fit nicely in a page of this blog post.

-Be careful to note this is not a complete fault-tolerant algorithm, we actually need to keep rebroadcasting onCandidate and onVote forever so that nodes which were out of the system for a while and come back can catch up.
-But the code above is a pretty good sketch of what this needs to look like.
+One important caveat with this implementation: to be fault tolerant, we actually need to keep broadcasting `onCandidate` and `onVote` messages forever instead of just sending each message once, so that nodes which were offline for a while and come back can learn of candidates and votes and thereby catch up.
+For the sake of keeping the code snippets clean, let's just pretend our `remoteCall()` interface internally rebroadcasts messages until they are delivered.

+With that, it seems we have a complete `WriteOnce<T>`.
+So does this meet our needs?
+Let's check:

+**Agreement**: :white_check_mark:

+If a candidate value receives more than half of the votes, then less than half of the votes remain for other candidates, which means only one candidate can reach a majority can become the `finalValue()` of the system.
+Every node ends up tallying the same set of votes. so they all independently reach the same determination of which candidate wins.

+**Validity**: :white_check_mark:

+The final value is the value which received a majorify of the system's votes.
+A value can only receive any votes if it was a candidate, which in turn can only happen if someone passed that value to `tryInitialize`.
+Therefore the final value is always a value that was passed to `tryInitialize`.

+**Termination**: ... uh oh, we have a problem here.
+Do we guarantee that some vote eventually reaches a majority?
+I don't think we do.

+## Split Votes

 TODO correctness proof sketch for each property.
 Agreement is from single majority.
 Validity is from voting for some value broadcasted by tryInitialize.
 Termination is ... oops.
 Split votes don't terminate do they?